The cost of living in London… Well, isn’t this a slightly terrifying title for a post.

 It’s no secret that London is one of the most expensive cities in the world to live in.
 It’s also no secret that it’s one of the most exciting, vibrant, diverse places too – which is why so many of us suck it up and find ways to make it work.

-But how expensive is it to live in London, really?
+But what is the cost of living in London, really?

-I’m not going to break it down grocery-by-grocery or we’ll be here all day (and that’s what the Tesco website’s for), but I will give you some numbers based on average costs, to give you an idea of what you’ll need to earn, or save, if you’re planning to live in London.
+I’m not going to break it down grocery-by-grocery or we’ll be here all day (and that’s what the Tesco website’s for), but I will give you some numbers based on average costs, so you get an idea of what you’ll need to earn, or save, to cover the cost of living in London.